oguzhan-gun/LLM-Powered-LOGO-ERP-Analytics-System/README.md

-# LLM-Powered ERP Querying and Analytics System
+# LLM-Powered LOGO ERP Querying and Analytics System

-An AI-powered assistant developed to provide natural language access to ERP data, analytics, and reporting processes.
+An AI-powered assistant designed to enable natural language interaction with LOGO ERP systems, providing access to business data, analytics, and reporting workflows.

 ---